sen0rxol0/FutureRestore-Script/README.md

 Make sure the SEP is compatible with the firmware version being restored.

-Make sure device has Baseband (SIM capability)
+Make sure device has Baseband (SIM capability).

 > WARNING: This restore will erase your device data.